+6.2.4 Percutaneous intervention

-6.2.4 Percutaneous intervention.
-Experience from a limited number of patients in the EVEREST trials and from observational studies suggests that percutaneous edge-to-edge mitral valve repair is feasible-at low procedural risk-in patients with secondary MR in the absence of severe tethering and may provide short-term improvement in functional condition and LV function [136, 137].
+Experience from a limited number of patients in the EVEREST trials and from observational studies suggests that percutaneous edge-to-edge mitral valve repair is feasible-at low procedural risk-in patients with secondary MR in the absence of severe tethering and may provide short-term improvement in functional condition and LV function.
 These findings have to be confirmed in larger series with longer follow-up and with a randomized design.
-Data on coronary sinus annuloplasty are limited and most initial devices have been withdrawn [158].
+Data on coronary sinus annuloplasty are limited and most initial devices have been withdrawn.

-6.2.5 Indications for intervention.
+6.2.5 Indications for intervention

 The heterogeneous data regarding secondary MR result in less evidence-based management than in primary MR (Table 13).

 Severe MR should be corrected at the time of bypass surgery.
+The indications for isolated mitral valve surgery in symptomatic patients with severe secondary MR and severely depressed systolic

-Table 13: Indications for mitral valve surgery in chronic secondary mitral regurgitation
+Table 13 Indications for mitral valve surgery in chronic secondary mitral regurgitation

-Class a Level b Surgery is indicated in patients with severe MR c undergoing CABG, and LVEF >30%.
-T С Surgery should be considered in patients with moderate MR undergoing CABG.d lla С Surgery should be considered in symptomatic patients with severe MR, LVEF <30%, option for revascularization, and evidence of viability. lla С Surgery may be considered in patients with severe MR, LVEF > 30%, who remain symptomatic despite optimal medical management (including CRT if indicated) and have low comorbidity, when revascularization is not indicated.
-IIb С cThe thresholds for severity (EROA ≥20 mm; R Vol >30 ml) differ from that of primary MR and are based on the prognostic value of these thresholds to predict poor outcome: see Table 5 [17]. dWhen exercise echocardiography is feasible, the development of dyspnoea and increased severity of MR associated with pulmonary hypertension are further incentives to surgery.
+Class ^a Level ^b Surgery is indicated in patients with severe MR ^c undergoing CABG, and LVEF >30%.
+1 С Surgery should be considered in patients with moderate MR undergoing CABG.d lla С Surgery should be considered in symptomatic patients with severe MR, LVEF <30%, option for revascularization, and evidence of viability. lla С Surgery may be considered in patients with severe MR, LVEF >30%, who remain symptomatic despite optimal medical management (including CRT if indicated) and have low comorbidity, when revascularization is not indicated.
+IIb С bLevel of evidence.

-CABG: coronary artery bypass grafting; CRT: cardiac resynchronization therapy; LVEF: left ventricular ejection fraction; MR: mitral regurgitation; SPAP: systolic pulmonary artery pressure.
+$\label{eq:cabo} CABG = \text{coronary artery bypass grafting; } CRT = \text{cardiac resynchronization} \\ \text{therapy; } LVEF = \text{left ventricular ejection fraction; } MR = \text{mitral regurgitation; } \\ \text{SPAP} = \text{systolic pulmonary artery pressure.} \\$